-Last time it was shown that game is the only widely recognized interactive medium which in comparison to non-interactive media makes little sense.
+Last time it was shown that game is the only widely recognized interactive medium, which is in stark contrast to the abundance of non-interactive mediums.
 This situation has many implications; here’s a list starting with the heavy hitter.

-The market for digital games is huge, it includes everything interactive after all.
+The market for digital games is huge as it includes everything interactive.
 How do you make money in a market which sells everything and is extremely saturated?
 How do you distinguish your project?

 Non-interactive mediums have their own markets.
-This way it is easier for developers to get recognition, for customers to find what they are interested in, and for financers to spend money on promising projects and developers.
+This way it is easier for developers to get recognition, for customers to find what they are interested in, and for financers to support promising projects and developers.

 The good news is that for digital media distributors having more mediums is a positive.
 There’s money to be made here!
 A less saturated market for interactive fiction, for instance, would bring in more interest and consumers (people who aren’t into games) for the medium boosting sales.